This may have been legendary Marine Corps General Mattis' one mistake in battle

 Without another word, Lee and Leithead walked out of the office toward the door to the command post, again passing Marines who wouldn’t make eye contact.
 Behind them, they heard Mattis say, “Nobody gets into my office.”

-Eventually, US military teams in Uzbekistan and Pakistan launched rescue efforts in broad daylight.
+Eventually, the teams in the far away regions of Uzbekistan and Pakistan launched rescue efforts in broad daylight.
 When the dust finally settled, three members of 574 were killed, along with several of Karzai’s forces.

 Blehm explained to Business Insider that after several attempts, Mattis agreed to be interviewed about the incident, however, by the time he did, the book had already been published.